chsxf/git-ssh-bash-scripts/README.md

 Have you ever tried to use multiple repositories from the same vendor (GitHub, BitBucket, GitLab, ...) but with different SSH keys? _Well, that's not easy._

 Indeed, your SSH agent will probably only support automatically one key per domain.
-However, you can assign specific keys to each repository with adequate git configuration settings.
+However, you can assign specific keys to each repository with adequate git configuration settings ([`core.sshCommand`](https://git-scm.com/docs/git-config#Documentation/git-config.txt-coresshCommand)).

 This repository contains a collection of shell scripts to facilitate git repositories management with multiple SSH keys.